lgaida/mediumish-gohugo-theme/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aenean semper libero quis dictum dapibus.
 Nulla egestas vitae augue eu rutrum.
 Duis ullamcorper dictum ipsum.
 Interdum et malesuada fames ac ante ipsum primis in faucibus.
 Suspendisse tortor dui, fermentum non dapibus id, volutpat non odio.
 ```

+`publishdate`: is displayed at the top of the single-view
-`lastmod`: is displayed as a updated-hint
+`lastmod`: is displayed as a hint on the single-view
 `image`: is displayed in the list- and single-view
 `tags`: are used as usual, just add the tags you want to use.
 They are displayed in the jumbotron on the list-view, and on the bottom of each single-view
 `comments`: true/false to turn on/off disqus-comments